 The bronze glow of the late-day sun illuminated golden hills and green fields beneath the darkening canopy of a winter rain.
 The aroma of wet desert creosote and sand filled the air as the gathering storm rode in on a southern wind.
 William Johnston and his cousin 'Tsali' led their pack mules at a canter toward an old estancia to shelter for the night.
 Trees swayed in the rising breeze as a rumble of distant thunder announced the first drops of rain.
 The two-room adobe was in ruins with one wall and half of the roof fallen in.
 The ‘open’ room was also the largest.
 It made the perfect corral for both mounts and the pack-mules as just enough of the old roof remained.
 The other, smaller room was barren with a ceiling that creaked softly in the wind.
 An open doorway and empty window frame being the only source of light were also on the leeward side of the gale; this would make a good camp.
 Tsali cut grass for the horses as William tended to the animals, saddles, 'cargas', and tack.

 In minutes the packs were arranged as bedding; blankets spread and pipes lit.
 In the center of the room, a fire was kindled upon the earthen floor and coffee set to boil.
 In the following hour, the sky turned black as sheets of rain cascaded down upon the empty windowsill.
 A bright flash turned night to day.
 Seconds later, a loud peal of thunder shook the small adobe.
 William took up his heavy four-point blanket; a thick cotton sheet was sewn onto the inside for added warmth.
 The air grew colder as the fire bravely hissed and crackled against it.
 Wrapping himself against the cold, William settled into bed while watching the storm rage outside.
 Tsali was now fast asleep as rain continued drumming down upon the roof.
-He closed his eyes listening to the wind rush past the doorway almost in melody with nature’s rumbling fury with the rattle of countless drops.
+William closed his eyes listening to the wind rush past the doorway almost in melody with nature’s rumbling fury and the rattle of countless drops.
 Laying in a comfortable bed, he thought to himself “The greatest of pleasures at a moment like this, is warmth.”

 What is a Bedroll?